xiongxiong1996/PSIC/README.md

 <!--ts-->

-Pytorch implementation of the paper "[24-hour Lane Line Detection using via Parallel Scene Information Collaboration]()" (The paper is under review).
+Pytorch implementation of the paper "[24-hour Lane Line Detection using via Parallel Scene Information Collaboration]()" (The paper has been accepted by IEEE Transactions on Intelligent Transportation Systems (T-ITS)).

 ## Introduction
 ![Arch](.image/arch.png)